maximilianeber/vscode-for-ml/README.md

 On Mac, you can use `CMD + Shift + P` to open the command palette.
 This is a good place to start whenever you don't know how to do something.

 Note: In this guide, I am going to use italics to indicate queries for the command palette, e.g. *>Python: Select Interpreter* refers to hitting `CMD + Shift + P` and then entering "Python: Select Interpreter".

-## Installing Pylance and selecting the Interpreter
+## Installing the official Python extension

-Pylance provides language-specific functionality for Python.
-VSCode will automatically prompt you to install it when opening a python file, but you can also [install it manually](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance).
+The Python extension provides language-specific functionality for Python (syntax highlighting, linting, formatting, etc.).
+VSCode will normally prompt you to install it when opening a Python file, but you can also [install it manually](https://marketplace.visualstudio.com/items?itemName=ms-python.python).

+## Installing Pylance and selecting the right interpreter

+Pylance provides extended functionality for Python.
+You can install it through the [marketplace](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance).

 You also need to tell VSCode which Python interpreter to use for the project at hand (*>Python: Select Interpreter*).
 The interpreter is part of the virtual environment that you have created before.
 The IDE will then use that environment for analysing your code, running the debugger, and for the interactive window.

 ## Environmental Variables

 Secrets and local configuration are typically handled in environmental variables.
+Never add secrets to version control.
 You can put a file called `.env` into your project's root directory and tell VSCode to set those variables everywhere by setting `python.envFile` to `${workspaceFolder}/.env` in your user or project settings.
-Never add secrets to version control.
+This repo contains sample user settings (see section on the *Settings File* below).

 ## Interactive Window